 The panel and feet are made of metal, while the rest of the back is textured plastic with diagonal grooves in a grid pattern.
 It looks good, but aside from the cable tie included in the box, which we didn't use, there's no cable management.
 Some of the inputs face to the side, and they're easy to access, but most of them face down and aren't easy to reach if you wall-mount the TV.

-The backlight behaves differently depending on the Brightness Preferred setting and the Peak Luminance setting:
+The HDR peak brightness is drastically different with the Brightness Preferred setting and the Peak Luminance setting:

 Test Window | Brightness Preferred On | Peak Luminance Off |